 About the 2019 competition

-Funding: Funding of up to $4,000 each is available, with at least 100% in guaranteed matching funds required from the student’s supervisor.
+Funding: Funding of up to $4,000 each was available, with at least 100% in guaranteed matching funds required from the student’s supervisor.
 Both must be paid as student salary and benefits only.
-In New Brunswick, the competition is presented in collaboration with the NBHRF, with up to two students from the province funded under the terms of the collaboration, with NBHRF as the matching fund partner for NB applicants.
+In New Brunswick, the competition was presented in collaboration with the NBHRF, with up to two students from the province funded under the terms of the collaboration, with NBHRF as the matching fund partner for NB applicants.

-Eligibility: Undergraduate students are eligible if they are enrolled full-time in an undergraduate degree program at an eligible Canadian university at the time of application.
+Eligibility: Undergraduate students were eligible if they were enrolled full-time in an undergraduate degree program at an eligible Canadian university at the time of application.
 Applicants must have completed all of the course requirements of at least the first year of study in their programs (two academic terms), and must be in good academic standing with their universities.
 Students from any discipline were encouraged to apply, so long as their proposed summer activities aligned with the strategic priorities of CFN related to improving care for older Canadians living with frailty.